 Also interesting about Lists is the seamless integration with Microsoft Teams and Outlook.
 Lists therefore fits perfectly into Microsoft's mission to collaboration to facilitate.

-Microsoft Lists has grown out of the application of lists in SharePoint.
-That makes it an full toolin which we can't immediately find teething troubles.
+Microsoft Lists has grown from the application of lists in SharePoint.
+That makes it a full toolin which we can't immediately find teething troubles.
 Moreover, Lists is within the Microsoft 365 suite one extremely safe and stable application.

 Easy to use and highly customizable